highchair/artinruins-com/_property/modern-diner.md

 designers: []
 people: []
 lists: [ 'HABS HAER', 'National Register of Historic Places' ]
-tags: [ 'Art Deco', 'Historic Diner Cars', 'Restaurants and Bars', 'The Superlatives' ]
+tags: [ 'Art Deco', 'Bars, Businesses, & Restaurants', 'Historic Diner Cars', 'The Superlatives' ]
 superlative: 'The nation’s first diner to be nominated to the National Register of Historic Places'

 NRHP-ref-number: '78000002 (individual)'